pglen/pyvpacker/README.md

     Empty format string will use the auto-detected types: (recommended)

         newdata  = pb.encode_data("", arr_of_data)

+        Preserves type and data.
+It is (mostly) 7/8 bit clean on both python2 and python 3.

+    Note: python2 'bytes' type is a place holder - avoid encoding bytes on python 2 and decoding bytes on python 3; or at least be aware of the issues.
+This does not effect the decoded data, but it does effect the cypher text.

       The following comes into play when one encodes data with python 2 and decodes it in python 3.